sreedeepEK/Bankruptcy-Breakout/README.md

 To run the website, click this link: https://bankruptcy-webapp.streamlit.app/

-## Model Information
-The prediction model is powered by Support Vector Machine trained on the Bankruptcy dataset, achieving around 98% during training.

-## Data Sources
-The website uses the Bankruptcy dataset from Kaggle for predictions.

 ## Contributing
 Contributions are welcome!
 If you find issues or want to add new features, please submit a pull request.